 The quantile plot method designed by Jenkinson, (1955), can be used to analyse the data to indicate which of the 3 gev distributions it is closest to.
 This is done by placing the extremal points in their absolute form and in increasing order.
 These ordered maxima are then plotted against the theoretical quantile -log-log (i/n+1), thus testing for a Gumbel distribution.
 If the data is truly generated by a cumulative density function that belongs to the domain of attraction of $H{\xi}(y)$, then the empirical quantiles of the maxima and the theoretical quantiles of $H^{-1}{\xi}(y)$ should match approximately.
 The method assumes monotonicity, (i.e. one to one mapping) between the variables.
 If the estimated curve is convex, then the sample follows a type III Weibull distribution.
-If the sample follows a type II Frechet distribution and if estimated curve is
+If the estimated curve is a straight line, then the sample follows a Gumbel distribution and if estimated curve is concave then the sample follows a type II Frechet distribution.